Big Bear’s Recycling Center for Scrap Metal and CRV Redemption

 Scrap Metal Recycling

-There are two basic categories of scrap metals.
+There are two basic categories of scrap metals for recycling.
 Because there are different types of metal with different properties, some are more valuable and useful than others.
 Although just about any scrap metal can be recycled, it is typically separated before entering a recycling center based on these categories.
 Before recycling, recyclers must determine whether the metal is ferrous or non-ferrous.

 Have you ever been surprised to find that a metal item wasn’t magnetic?
 Some metals just aren’t!
 But ferrous metals are magnetic.
 Their main components are iron and/or steel.
 Typically ferrous scrap comes from old vehicles, appliances, demolition scrap, structural steel or metal offsets from manufacturing warehouses and industries.